33j/kslt/README.md

 -----------

 Supported Operating System:
-  - Windows 7, Windows 8, Windows 8.1
+  - Windows 7, Windows 8, Windows 8.1, and seems to work with Windows 10

 Your computer must have the following minimum capabilities: